redis/docs/content/operate/rs/databases/configure/oss-cluster-api.md

 1. Select **Save**.

-You can also use the admin console to enable the setting when creating a new database.
+You can also use the Cluster Manager UI to enable the setting when creating a new database.

 ### Command line (`rladmin`)

-You can use the [`rladmin` utility]({{< relref "/operate/rs/references/cli-utilities/rladmin/" >}}) to enable the OSS Cluster API for Redis Enterprise Software databases, including Replica Of (Active-Passive) databases.
+You can use the [`rladmin` utility]({{< relref "/operate/rs/references/cli-utilities/rladmin/" >}}) to enable the Redis Cluster API for Redis Enterprise Software databases, including Replica Of databases.

 For Active-Active (CRDB) databases, [use the crdb-cli utility](#active-active-databases).

 Ensure the [prerequisites]({{< relref "/operate/rs/databases/configure/oss-cluster-api#prerequisites" >}}) have been configured.
-Then, enable the OSS Cluster API for a Redis database from the command line:
+Then, enable the Redis Cluster API for a Redis database from the command line:

 ```sh
 $ rladmin tune db <database name or ID> oss_cluster enabled